 - Understand the challenges that students face in online learning and the ways that they can help their students overcome those challenges;

-- Receive a contract or agreement outlining responsibilities and expectations for student, parent, online teacher, teacher of record, and mentor (See Mentor Fundamentals and the Sample Student and Parent Agreement for samples);
+- Receive a contract or agreement outlining responsibilities and expectations for student, parent, online teacher, teacher of record, and mentor (See Mentor Guide to Online Learning and the student and parent Online Learning Agreement for samples);

 - Receive school policy information, including reasons for denial and how the course figures into the student’s academic record;